Amog-OS/AmogOS/README.md

 ![image](https://user-images.githubusercontent.com/44128563/119536694-98920980-bd46-11eb-950e-425475bb90ac.png)

-This was mostly inspired by https://www.reddit.com/r/unixporn/comments/nhomed/cinnamon_amogos_is_complete_icon_art_idea_by_u/ (and also yoinks the icon and wallpaper from it), and is made by Moon1789#6969 on Discord and the folks here at Jostro OS
+This was mostly inspired by https://www.reddit.com/r/unixporn/comments/nhomed/cinnamon_amogos_is_complete_icon_art_idea_by_u/ (and also yoinks the icon and wallpaper from it),

+Initially made by Moon1789#6969, RPiNews#0816 and the folks here at Jostro OS

 ## Download: